TAKE OFF

 Pepper jumped into her seat on Elizabeth’s signal and laid down in an Anubis pose.
 The bed hugged her.
 A strap went around her chest and back like a seat belt, and then a pliable plastic panel came out of the side of the seat and covered her rear end, snuggling in around her hips.
 Elizabeth kissed Pepper’s head, and the dog gave a little happy sound.

 “Yes, we’ve got a feed to John’s headquarters and outside cameras.
 You won’t miss anything.”
 Elizabeth pointed to the TV screen, which showed the multichannel view from eight feeds.
 Only it wasn’t TV channels; it was their camera setup.
-She leaned over and kissed Taylor’s forehead.
+She leaned over and kissed Tyler’s forehead.

 Next was Samantha.
 She was struggling with the belts and was very frustrated.
 Elizabeth could tell Samantha wouldn’t want her mother to fasten them, but they were on the clock.
 Elizabeth reached in and snapped the final buckle.
 This would be a violent ride, so she double-checked each buckle.